AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

  The keyword **return** is *required* in all non-void methods.
 Since the method sum has a **return** type of `int` the return line is required to return a value of this type.

  ### Calling a non-void method

+ - [ ]  Call a non-void method
+ - [ ]  Use a return value from a non-void method in a variable or as part of an expression

 The way that a non-void method is called differs from the way that a void method is called in that the call is made from within other Java statements.
 Since a non-void method always returns a value, this value has to be stored in a variable, printed, or returned to a Java control structure or another method.
 Here are some examples.